MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 ## Synchronize shipments to Shopify

-When a sales order that is created from a Shopify Order, is shipped, you can synchronize the shipments to Shopify.
+When a sales order that is created from a Shopify order, is shipped, you can synchronize the shipments to Shopify.

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sync Shipments to Shopify**, and choose the related link.
 2. Define filters on shipments as necessary.
 For example, you can update shipment posted at specific date.
-3. Choose, **OK** button.
+3. Choose the **OK** button.

 The order in Shopify will be marked as fulfilled.
 The customer automatically receives a shipment notice email or text message (SMS).
 If a Shipping agent and a Tracking code are specified on the shipment, the tracking information is included in the email.